UK to target smaller budget surplus in 2019/20 - Osborne

-LONDON Britain is aiming for a lower budget surplus by the end of the decade than it was just a few months ago, according to forecasts announced by Chancellor George Osborne on Wednesday.
+LONDON, March 18 Britain is aiming for a lower budget surplus by the end of the decade than it was just a few months ago, according to forecasts announced by finance minister George Osborne on Wednesday.

 Osborne, delivering an annual budget statement, said the surplus was projected to stand at 0.3 percent of gross domestic product in the 2019/20 financial year.